Spartans (Greek political party): History

 Given that many of its members of parliament have previously been associated with either Golden Dawn or Kasidiaris' party Greeks for the Fatherland, which was banned from participating in the 2023 elections, Spartans has been seen as a continuation of Golden Dawn.
 Some sources have even labelled it as Kasidiaris' "trojan horse".

 Less than three months after the elections, three MPs were expelled from the parliamentary group by Stigkas, with the party's president citing their absence from the parliament as the reason for their expulsion.
 In early September, two more MPs became independent, leaving the party with 7 out of its original 12 seats.
 On 7 September, four of the newly independent MPs were reintegrated into the party's parliamentary group.

 Since August 2023, a prolonged internal party crisis all but dissolved the Spartiate parliamentary group.
 The crisis erupted over the support of most of the party's MPs for Ilias Kasidiaris and his candidacy for the Municipality of Athens in the upcoming local elections.
 Party leader Vasilis Stigkas reacted to these initiatives by his MPs and expelled three of them, referring to MPs led by extra-parliamentary foreign centres acting like the Greek mafia.
 Stigkas' allegations prompted a judicial investigation by the Prosecutor of Greece’s Supreme Civil and Criminal Court, leading to the indictment of the entire parliamentary group—except Vasilis Stigkas—for electoral fraud, with Ilias Kasidiaris also charged for instigating the fraud.
 In May 2025, the Court of Appeal unanimously acquitted all 11 accused MPs, including Kasidiaris, finding no evidence that they had misled voters."

-On May 27, the Appeals Prosecutor's Office filed an appeal against the first-instance decision, deeming its reasoning erroneous.
+On 27 May, the Appeals Prosecutor's Office filed an appeal against the first-instance decision, deeming its reasoning erroneous.

-According to a decision by the Special Highest Court, three Spartans MPs were stripped of their office and ceased to be members of the Greek Parliament.
-This decision was based on the opinion that these MPs were elected by misleading the electorate, concealing that their true leader and guide was Ilias Kasidiaris.
+According to a decision by the Special Highest Court, Stigkas and two other Spartans MPs were stripped of their seats and ceased to be members of the Greek Parliament.
+This decision upheld a complaint by three voters that the three MPs were elected by misleading the electorate, concealing that their true leader and guide was Ilias Kasidiaris.
+Since the circumstances of the fraud did not allow the runners-up to replace the expelled MPs, Parliament was reduced to 297 seats for the remainder of the parliamentary term.
 The party's parliamentary group, now consisting of only two members, was dissolved on 12 June 2025, as it fell below the threshold of five MPs required to form a parliamentary group.
 The two MPs joined the Independents.